-CAUTION: This command should only be done with host operating systems that can support dynamic volume expansion.
+CAUTION: This command should be done only with host operating systems that can support dynamic volume expansion.
 If the operating system cannot handle one of its disks getting suddenly bigger, use of this command could make data inaccessible.

 This command is subject to restrictions: